Centralia, Illinois: Parks and recreation

-Centralia's Foundation Park is a scenic 235 acre park that features hiking trails, an exercise trail, an ice skating pond and two fishing ponds stocked with bass, bluegill, and catfish.
+Centralia's Foundation Park is a scenic 235 acre park that features hiking trails, an exercise trail, an ice skating pond, and two fishing ponds stocked with bass, bluegill, and catfish.
 The park also sports a restored prairie, a 36-hole disc-golf course, a Chapel in the Woods, the Hall Shelter, the Sentinel Shelter, The Bowl (an outdoor amphitheater), Moose Oven, and the Miner's Memorial.

 Fairview Park includes baseball and softball fields, tennis and sand volleyball courts, a skate park, a swimming pool complex, playgrounds, and picnic shelters.

-The Centralia Recreational Complex is a 60,000 square foot recreational facility equipped with walking track, indoor basketball courts, competition and leisure swimming pools, weight rooms, and exercise classrooms.
+The Centralia Recreational Complex is a 60,000-square-foot recreational facility with a walking track, indoor basketball courts, competition and leisure swimming pools, weight rooms, and exercise classrooms.

-The Centralia Community Youth Center provides after-school tutoring services, sports clubs including wrestling, chess, dance, Double Dutch jump roping, basketball, and karate.
-Their mission is “to help our community's youth from falling into the traps of today's society: crime, drugs, and gang activity.
-We do this through positive reinforcement and programs in the most grassroots style of community activism.”
-They also hosts concerts, camps, and community dinners.

-Two lakes near Centralia offer water sport and fishing recreation.
+Two lakes near Centralia offer water sports and fishing recreation.
 Raccoon Lake is a 970-acre man-made lake.
 It was built in 1942 and is a water reservoir.
-Boating and fishing are permitted on Raccoon Lake, with the appropriate licenses and permits.
+Boating and fishing are permitted on Raccoon Lake with the appropriate licenses and permits.
 The lake hosts the annual Outboard Power Boat Races (as sponsored by the National Boat Racing Association and Outboard Drivers Association).

-Lake Centralia is a 412-acre man-made lake, constructed in 1910, and is both a water reservoir and location for water sport activities such as boating and fishing.
+Lake Centralia is a 412-acre man-made lake constructed in 1910.
+It is a reservoir and location for water sports activities such as boating and fishing.
 It has an average depth of 10 feet.
 It is located slightly northeast of Centralia.
 Largemouth bass, bluegill, crappie, and channel catfish populate the lake.
 Fishing licenses and boating permits are required.
 Fishermen are limited to two pole and line fishing.
 Largemouth bass fishing tournaments are held on Centralia Lake, with 28 tournaments being held in 2018.